Device Spoofing vs. Domain Spoofing: What's the Difference?

 Alternatively, you might see a massive and steady surge in traffic until your entire ad budget is consumed.

-Even if the information captured about each user device indicates that the traffic is coming from a wide variety of devices using different browsers and operating system (OS) software, such odd timing could be indicative of fraud.
+Even if the information captured about each user device indicates that the traffic is coming from a wide variety of devices using different browsers and operating systems (OS) software, such odd timing could be indicative of fraud.
 The fraudster may be using device spoofing to make it look like a large variety of devices are being used when, in fact, they’re running bot software from a limited set of infected devices.

 3: Vetting Affiliates Before Adding Them to Your Marketing Campaigns